The Hiker’s Maxim: “Take nothing but pictures, leave nothing but footprints, kill nothing but time (J.K.).”

 Most travel bloggers do not talk much about the pits of traveling.
 The thought that such stories could discourage the readers to try the life-changing experience that is traveling is impertinent.
-They, therefore, opt to hide the worst parts of traveling and bring the stories out by using the costumes of entertainment instead.
+They, therefore, opt to hide the worst parts of it and bring the stories out by using the costumes of entertainment instead.
 Until they realized how equally important it is to brave that road “less talked about”.
 The rationale is that there is always a lesson or nugget of knowledge from experiencing the terrible sides of travelling.

-The Edge of the World is the first on the list of the best places for trekking here in Saudi Arabia.
+The Edge of the World is the first on the list of the best places for hiking here in Saudi Arabia.
 The spectacular sight of vertical escarpments rising hundreds of feet from the ground and the seemingly unending panoramic view of rocky plains make the place a memorably eerie spot for travelers, tourists, and hikers.

 Several months ago, my chum and I had an opportunity to seize our long time dream to visit the Edge of the World when we were invited by our colleagues, Sai and Rico, who were planning to set foot on the place for the second time.

 Thereafter, on 02 May 2014, we began our journey at 6:00 AM from Exit 07 by heading to the wrong route, causing us to speed up along the highway going to Al Kharj in order to get to the correct road.
-It took us a couple of hours to get back to Olaya District then pressed on to Uruba Road that will lead us to Salbouk village in the west.
+It took us a couple of hours to get back to Olaya District then pressed on to Uruba Road that would lead to Salbouk village in the west.
 Gaining about 25 kilometers from there we took the spiral right turn and exited to the road going Jubaylah.
 We went straight for about eight kilometers until we turned left to an off-road where we landed in a long stretched of a bleached-out desert called Acacia Valley.
-This marks the beginning of a long and winding rough path to the Edge of the World.
+This marked the beginning of a long and winding rough path to the Edge of the World.

-The said valley is a well-known wadi that serves as a splay threshold to the Edge of the World.
+The valley is a well-known wadi that serves as a splay threshold to the Edge of the World.
 It is an equivalent of a mountain’s jump-off point and it blusters a decent view of desert plains.
 The presence of a thick green line of trees makes it a perfect picnic spot in the winter.
 This area is carpeted in different varieties of flowers and grasses a few days after a long rain.
 The ephemeral desert plants grow new leaves and the flower bearing ones blossom.
 You can see how the place looks like during the cold days on Kiwi in Saudi’s blog.
-After several weeks, the greens will disappear and the desert returns barren until the next rainfall.
+After several weeks, the greens would disappear and the desert returns barren until the next rainfall.

 We drove the rough road westward until we reached a fenced area where the iron gate, which has a sort of tent office on it, showed up.
 Unfortunately, it was close and there seemed to be no one in the tent.
 We were supposed to enter that gate and take a right turn to go over a loose track along the border of the fencing that will finally lead us to the destination.
 Rather than waiting for someone to show up, we took the other open gate just beside said gate hoping it will bring us to the same route.